cosmicfranz/Bash-In-the-Box/README.md

 As said before, Bash-In-the-Box does not require installation: the entire library can be copied into the directory containing the calling script.

 However it can be used as a system-wide library, by just copying it into some directory and setting the `BIB_HOME` environment variable to its path.
+As long as `BIB_HOME` is correctly set, the following code can be safely used:

+    source ${BIB_HOME}/main.lib.sh